 It is important to remember that not all blender blades are designed for the same tasks.
 Items like Nutella or peanut butter may be difficult to make in a blender with a cross blade but come out perfectly with one equipped with chopping blades.

 Some models even have two different types of blades, one for whipping and another for mincing.
-The choice between these types of blades really comes down to personal preference as they all serve their own uses.
+The choice between these different blender blades really comes down to personal preference as they all serve their own uses.

 If you are unsure what kind of blade your blender has it is best to contact the manufacturer directly before making any purchases online unless otherwise specified within the product description.